samfitgen/trgen/docs/Half_Distance_Triathlon_Build-High_Volume.md

 > This midweek brick consists of a 75-minute bike workout where you'll sustain
 > 60 minutes of effort between 80-85% FTP before dismounting and transitioning
-> quickly into your running gear and doing a reasonably short30-minute run at a
+> quickly into your running gear and doing a reasonably short 30-minute run at a
 > Moderate-Hard, RPE8 pace which simulates an aggressively fast but possibly
 > realistic race pace.